Recruit @ UCSB

 • Offering internship opportunities to UCSB students will increase your visibility on campus and the community while supporting your organization’s goals.

-Our Employer Services Team can help you design an effective recruitment plan and we offer a variety of on-campus and virtual recruitment tools for you to participate with based on your needs.
+Our Employer Services Team can help you design an effective recruitment plan, and we offer a variety of on-campus and virtual recruitment tools for you to participate in based on your needs.

 Career Services will: